vumdao/aws-eks-the-hard-way/troubleshoot/security-group/README.md

 ## Abstract
 - When create new Auto scaling group, there were three issues that I faced:
     1. `kubelet` failed to start due to error listing AWS instances from metadata
-    2. IPAM failed to start (no secondary in the ASG nodes)
+    2. IPAM failed to start (no secondary IP addresses in the ASG nodes)
     3. Pods were not able to connect public URL although outbound allows all traffic to 0.0.0.0
     4. Outbound is matter for L-IPAMD (IP Address Manager systemD service)